Introduction to psychedelics in therapy

 Q: What are the potential benefits of using psychedelics in therapy?

-Q: Is using psychedelics in therapy legal?
+Q: Are psychedelics in therapy legal?